 Coming Out of Your Shell

 You need to take care of your tooth enamel -- or you risk losing it!
 Tooth erosion, or enamel erosion, is the wearing away of tooth enamel.
 Tooth erosion is usually caused by consuming acidic foods and drinks on an ongoing basis and it's a common problem among soda, wine and coffee drinkers.
-Enamel erosion can also result from aging, bruxism, dry mouth, acid reflux disease, bulimia or certain medications.
+Losing enamel on teeth can also result from aging, bruxism, dry mouth, acid reflux disease, bulimia or certain medications.
 The following symptoms could be a sign that you have tooth erosion:

 Dents on the surface of your teeth, known as "cupping"